almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="./images/3-scene.jpg" alt="Concealing with vagueness" />
   <figcaption>The sole of an elephant's foot is visible from below.
 The rest of the foot and elephant are either out of view or out of focus.
 The foot has just crushed a mouse's house.
 Mouse looks devastated.
-A mouse police officer is holding a notebook and looking up at the foot, reading it its right (you have the right to remain silent...)</figcaption>
+A mouse police officer is holding a notebook and looking up at the foot, reading it its Miranda rights (you have the right to remain silent...)</figcaption>
 </div>

 Vagueness is at the heart of insincere language.
 It clouds thinking, it muddies meanings, and as Orwell writes about vague words, "the person who uses them has his own private definition, but allows his hearer to think he means something quite different."
 Other times, vagueness disassociates us from a contemptible act or a bad memory.
 In that sense it brings to mind moral thought experiments like the trolley problem, wherein people might be more inclined to justify causing harm _indirectly_ than to physically push someone onto the tracks and be directly complicit in that harm.